 The stylish Darling Harbor is a great spot to end your day.
 Situated in the heart of Sydney at the beautiful waterfront, it offers a variety of pubs, nightclubs, restaurants, and cafés.
 Besides drinking cocktails and enjoying fine dining there, the harbor gives you also the opportunity to visit one of the many attractions such as an aquarium, the Powerhouse Museum, or the IMAX theatre.

 Sydney Day 2

-With over 40 beaches, Sydney offers various places to relax, to get tanned or to go surfing.
+With over 40 beaches, Sydney offers various places to relax, to get tanned, or to go surfing.
 Bondi Beach is definitely the most famous one – for a reason!
-You can expect there golden long sand beaches with a beautiful view to the ocean.
+You can expect there golden long sandy beaches with a beautiful view of the ocean.
 But it can also get very crowded at the same time.
 So make sure you check out other beaches as well, such as Tamarama Beach or Bronte Beach.
-Both are just close to the Bondi Beach and also very beautiful.
+Both are just close to Bondi Beach and also very beautiful.

 Right next to the Bondi Beach, you will find the Bondi Icebergs Club with the historic Icebergs Pool.
 It’s not just open for members, but also for guests.
 So everyone can swim there all year round, have some lunch or dinner at the Icebergs Club Bistro and enjoy a fantastic panoramic view of the beautiful Bondi Beach.